napari/docs/docs/getting_started/layers.md

 are also disabled, including converting between image and labels layers and splitting or merging image stacks.

-Locking currently applies to these destructive layer-list operations.
-It does not make the layer data read-only or disable other non-destructive layer controls.
-You may still programmatically interact with the layer regardless of the lock state.
+Locking currently applies only to these destructive layer-list operations.
+It does not make the layer data read-only or disable other non-destructive changes, such as use of the layer controls.
+Finally, you may still programmatically interact with the layer regardless of the lock state.

 (layer_opacity)=